Most Precious Blood (band): History

-Originally, the band featured former Indecision guitarists Justin Brannan and Rachel Rosen, as well as on-again off-again Indecision vocalist, Tom Sheehan.
+Originally, the band featured former Indecision guitarists Justin Brannan and Rachel Rosen, as well as on-again off-again Indecision vocalist Tom Sheehan.
 On their debut full-length for Trustkill Records, Nothing in Vain (2001), Brannan played guitar, Rosen played bass, and Sheehan did vocals.

 Nothing in Vain was recorded in a 9' x 15' one room studio in an abandoned building near Sailors Snug Harbor, Staten Island.
 The building was once an old age home for sick and dying wayward sailors.
 There were odd noises that ended up on the master tapes that the band never recalled hearing during the recording.
-The album was engineered/produced by long-time Indecision producer Ron Thal who would later go on to play guitar for Guns N' Roses.
+The album was engineered and produced by long-time Indecision producer Ron Thal, who would later go on to play guitar for Guns N' Roses.

 Original Indecision drummer Pat Flynn played drums on Nothing in Vain but left the group immediately following the completion of the record.
-Flynn walked out of the studio once he finished his drums tracks; the cymbals still sizzling.
+Flynn walked out of the studio once he finished his drums tracks.

 The band then recruited Sean McCann.
 He would stay with the group for several years and would play on 2003's Our Lady of Annihilation.
 McCann then left the band in the middle of the night before the band was set to fly to Arizona for a gig.
-When the band woke up and McCann was nowhere to be found; only a Dear John letter was left behind underneath the wiper blade of the band's van parked outside.
+When the band woke up, McCann was nowhere to be found; a Dear John letter was left behind underneath the wiper blade of the band's van parked outside.
 The band still boarded the plane and flew down to Arizona without a drummer.
-The band hooked up with the drummer from Where Eagles Dare, a hardcore punk outfit from Arizona, and used their drummer for the show, teaching him the songs the night before the gig.
+The band met up with the drummer from Where Eagles Dare, a hardcore punk outfit from Arizona; he played with the band at their Arizona show, learning the songs the night before.